Parking space: Marks and space size

 In parking lots (car parks in British English), parking is allowed only where marked.

 In the US, minimum width standards of parking spaces usually range from 8.5 to 9.0 ft.
 Angled and perpendicular spaces may need to be wide to allow doors to open, while parallel parking spots may be narrower on low-traffic neighborhood streets.

-Because the boundary between parking space and driving area is not always well-defined, the length of a parking space is more difficult to establish.
+Because the boundary between the parking space and the driving area is not always well-defined, the length of a parking space is more difficult to establish.
 However, most angled and perpendicular spaces are considered to be between 10 and 18 ft in length.
 In the United States, due to vehicles being larger on average than some other countries, a parking space 10 ft deep is uncommon and most parking spaces will be within 16 to 20 ft, with 19 ft feet deep being the standard DOT recommended depth for standard perpendicular parking.
 Parallel parking spaces typically range from 20 to 24 ft long.

 During construction, the specific dimensions of a parking space are decided by a variety of factors.
 A high cost of land will encourage smaller dimensions and the introduction of compact spaces.
 Many garages and parking lots have spaces designated for a Compact car only.
 These spaces are narrower than traditional spaces, thus allowing more cars to park.

 According to French standard "Norme NF P 91-100", minimum width of parking spaces range from 2.20 to 2.30 m (See :fr:Marquage du stationnement en France).
 Narrow parking spaces such as in Vevey, Switzerland, might make opening the door difficult in a larger vehicle.

 Larger cars are an issue when the size of the bay is fixed.
 Automobile associations warn of this issue.
 A Swiss Association regulating parking space wants to consider this issue for 2016.

 In the United Kingdom, the recommended standard parallel bay size is 2.4 m wide by 4.8 m long.
 Recently there has been some controversy about most UK parking spaces being too small to fit modern cars, which have grown significantly since standards were set decades ago.
+A new standard size of 2.6 meters wide (8.5 ft) and 5 meters long (16.4 ft) has been proposed.

 In Australia, the dimensions are defined in AS2890 and are 2.4 m wide by 5.4 m long.